-Former editor Hal Ashby – an Oscar winner for In the Heat of the Night (1967) – made a terrific debut as director with this comedy-drama, featuring a superb Beau Bridges as Elgar Enders, the wealthy scion who learns about humanity and the African-American experience in honky New York from his tenants.
+Former editor Hal Ashby – an Oscar winner for In the Heat of the Night (1967) – made a terrific directorial debut with this comedy-drama, in which Bridges as Elgar Enders learns about humanity and the African-American experience in honky New York from his tenants.

 A great deal of the movie was filmed on location in the then-predominantly black and poor neighbourhood of Park Slope, Brooklyn.
 The film’s main exteriors were shot at 51 Prospect Place, near Sixth Avenue.